57% of member-based organisations do not have an engagement strategy

 What digital channels do member-based organisations use to engage their audience?

-Most member-based organisations use social media platforms such as Facebook, Twitter, and LinkedIn.
+Most member-based organisations use social media platforms like Facebook, Twitter, and LinkedIn.
 However, only 60% of them have a blog (source: MemberWise).
 Email campaigns, websites, and messaging platforms such as WhatsApp and Slack are also used to communicate with members, supporters, and customers.
-These channels provide a way to reach a large audience, provide personalised content, collect feedback, enable online registration, and communicate in real time.
+These channels can reach a large audience, provide personalized content, collect feedback, enable online registration, and communicate in real-time.
 While the specific channels used vary, online engagement is key to enhancing communication, increasing participation, improving the member experience, and driving growth and retention.

 70% of member-based organisations host a member community on public social platforms.